thisisTin/CO2Measure/README.md

   **1.2 Deploy**

-  - Pull the repository from https://github.com/thisisTin/CO2Measure.git
+  - Clone the repository from https://github.com/thisisTin/CO2Measure.git

     1st way: Command using gitbash or terminal
       + `cd: (your destination)`